President Ruto says African countries need funding, support in war on Climate Change

 “The recently released Intergovernmental Panel on Climate Change (IPCC) Report confirmed that Africa is impacted more than other regions by climate change; despite our contribution of less than 4% of total emissions,” he added.

-According to Ruto, this year’s UN Framework Convention on Climate Change, CoP27, will be held in Egypt and he has lauded the Egyptian ruler for taking the task.
+Congratulating President Abdel Fattah El-Sisi of Egypt for hosting this year’s UN Framework Convention on Climate Change, CoP27, Ruto urged African leaders to enhance their climate change adaptation efforts.

-“I would like to thank H.E President Abdel Fattah El-Sisi, President of the Arab Republic of Egypt for taking leadership in hosting the event, on behalf of Africa, in Sham El Sheik this November,”
+“I would like to thank H.E President Abdel Fattah El-Sisi, the President of the Arab Republic of Egypt, for taking leadership in hosting the event, on behalf of Africa, in Sham El Sheik this November,”

-Ruto urged African leaders to enhance their climate change adaptation efforts, and fulfilment and implementation of pledges.

-COP 27 will be hosted in Egypt from Sunday, November 6, to Friday, November 18, 2022, at Sharm El Sheikh International Convention Centre (SHICC).
+COP 27 will be hosted at Sharm El Sheikh International Convention Centre (SHICC) from Sunday, November 6, to Friday, November 18, 2022.

 The main objective of the conference will be to build on previous successes as well as pave the way for future ambition to effectively tackle the global challenge of climate change.